homearanya/active-escapes/src/pages/tours/pondo-hopper-hiking-trail.md

       - 1 Night at Mbotyi River Lodge
   - heading: Logistic Support
     description:
-      - 'This is a fully catered and vehicle supported hiking trail.'
+      - 'This is a fully catered and vehicle supported hiking trail'
-      - 'Bedding and towels will be provided at all the tented camps'
+      - 'Bedding and towels will be provided'
       - 'Path-finder included on all trails'
   - heading: Group Size
     description: